The page has been translated by Gen AI.

 Load Balancer99.95%21.9 minutes

-If the availability target is a monthly availability rate of 99%, based on 730 hours per month, the mean time to repair (MTTR) is 43.8 minutes.
+If the availability target is a monthly availability of 99%, the average repair time (Mean Time To Repair, MTTR) based on a 730‑hour month is 43.8 minutes.

 The three-tier architecture to achieve these availability goals is as follows.